mbenatti/messaging/README.md

 1. api:
 	* A regular Phoenix app with one endpoint to receive messages and delegate it to `Messaging.Core.QueueManager`(on `core` app)

-2. core: The implementation of the messasing structure
+2. core: The implementation of the messaging structure
- 	 * `Messaging.Core.QueueManager`: A dynamic supervisor that manages(create) the queues and delegate the messages to `Messaging.Core.Queue`
+ 	 * `Messaging.Core.QueueManager`: A dynamic supervisor that manages(create and retrieve) the queues and delegate the messages to `Messaging.Core.Queue`

-	 * `Messaging.Core.Queue`: Represent the processes for each `Queue`, contains the logic to process the messages(executed by `Messaging.Core.JobMessage`) on given interval(configured by `config :core, message_interval: 1000`), the default interval is one second and the tests expects this config
+	 * `Messaging.Core.Queue`: Represent the processes for each `Queue`, contains the logic to process the messages(executed by `Messaging.Core.MessageJob`) on given interval(configured by `config :core, message_interval: 1000`), the default interval is one second and the tests expects this config

-	 * `Messaging.Core.JobMessage`: Is a `Task` that process asynchronous the `message` received, its started by the `Queue`
+	 * `Messaging.Core.MessageJob`: Is a `Task` that process asynchronous the `message` received, its started by the `Queue`

 ## Requirements

 * Erlang/OTP 21 [erts-10.3]+
-* Elixir 1.8.1+ (compiled with OTP 21)
+* Elixir 1.11.1+ (compiled with OTP 21)

-(not tested on OTP 20 or others versions of elixir, but should work fine using the latest versions)

 ## Setup / Development